alicekellings/Sidebuzcom/src/content/blog/machine-learning-algorithms-in-forex-trading.md

  	- Today, the industry offers a huge variety of trading bots, so everyone can find the best option.

- 	- There is no need to constantly be at the computer and monitor the market situation — work time is reduced and efficiency increases.
+ 	- There is no need to constantly be at the computer and monitor the market situation �?work time is reduced and efficiency increases.

 Now, to complete the picture, let’s look at what disadvantages machine trading algorithms have: